 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that excels across all dimensions.
-It provides extensive trigger phrases, clearly describes what the skill does (static prototype creation with iterative expert debate, scoring, and judge verdicts), explicitly states when to use it, and even differentiates from a related skill.
-The only minor weakness is that the description is quite dense and could benefit from slightly cleaner formatting for readability.
+This is a strong description that excels in completeness and distinctiveness.
+It provides extensive trigger phrases, clearly describes what the skill does (static prototype creation with iterative expert debate, scoring, and judge verdict), and explicitly differentiates from a related skill.
+The only minor weakness is that the description is quite verbose and dense, though this doesn't significantly harm its effectiveness for skill selection.

 | Dimension | Reasoning | Score |